 Make this creamy low carb dip or ranch dressing with dried spices.
 It’s better than pre-made ones and those made from a dry seasoning mix.

 We have so many cucumbers coming out of the garden.
 I’ve been cutting them up in slices to snack on.
 I made a ranch dressing to give the slices a little more flavor.

-You can use this dip for low carb chips or veggies.
-It’s a good dip for a vegetable tray party appetizer.
+You can use this low carb dip for dunking any of the many low carb vegetables.
+It’s perfect for a veggie tray party appetizer.
 And, it doesn’t take long to whip up.

 I used to buy seasoning mixes to make homemade dips.
 But, it doesn't take much effort to just use your own spice mix to make a keto ranch dressing.